Getting started

 You CAN drink:

-- Plain water — and you should.
-Staying hydrated makes your veins easier to find and helps with a smoother blood draw.
-Drink a glass of water when you wake up.
+- Plain water, and you should.
+It keeps veins easy to find for a smoother draw.
+Have a glass when you wake.

 You should NOT drink:

-- Tea or coffee (including black coffee) — caffeine can raise cortisol and blood glucose, and coffee contains compounds that affect liver enzymes
+- Tea or coffee (even black), since caffeine raises cortisol and glucose and affects liver enzymes

-- Fruit juice, squash, or smoothies — these contain sugar that will raise blood glucose and insulin
+- Juice, squash, smoothies, or fizzy drinks, which contain sugar or sweeteners that shift glucose and insulin

-- Milk or milk alternatives — contain protein, fat, or carbohydrates that break a fast
+- Milk or milk alternatives, which contain protein, fat, or carbs that break a fast

 7. Should you take medications and supplements while fasting?